Managing Debt

 Strictly for education-related expenses, often with a term of 10 to 25 years.

-PROS: Historically interest rates have been lower than credit card and personal loans.
-Federal loans often have lower rates than private providers.
-Some loans have a six-month grace period after leaving college before the start of repayment.
+PROS: Historically interest rates have been lower than credit cards and personal loans.
+Federal student loans may have lower rates than private providers.
+Some loans may have a six-month grace period after leaving college before the start of repayment.

-CONS: Starting adult life with a big debt burden can be troublesome.
+CONS: Starting adult life with a big debt burden may be troublesome.

 SOURCES: Banks, other financial institutions, federal government.